 What do they get for it?
 The benefits of cultivating a personal brand on LinkedIn include:

-Having a degree in this or a certification in that doesn’t impress anymore everyone has them.
+Having a resume listing certifications or degrees in this or that doesn’t impress anymore everyone has them.
 Experience is nice but, again, you’re not the only one with an impressive professional history.
 But when you focus on personal branding on LinkedIn, you get that extra something that recruiters, HR pros and others remember.
 On top of your qualifications and experience, you show that you’re willing to go the extra mile to be the best you can be.

 I will cover all the little extra things you can do on your LinkedIn page in a minute but for now it’s enough to point out that a detailed LinkedIn profile full of content, comments and connections is more impressive than a profile with a simple work history.
 Filling out your LinkedIn page gives visitors a chance to follow what you’ve done professionally, and the more you share, the more impressive it is.
 When you’re using your LinkedIn profile to support your personal brand, you build trust and credibility with people you haven’t even met yet.